What is FinOps?

 Combining finances with operations, FinOps is a framework for managing operational expenses and maintaining financial accountability in the cloud.

-FinOps is as much a cultural practice as a financial one; it establishes best practices for cloud usage and then relies on everyone involved to take personal ownership.
-Instead of individual, separate procurement teams working in silos to identify and approve costs, FinOps unites cross-functional teams of business, finance and technology to better manage cloud vendors, rates and discounting in a cloud environment.
+FinOps is as much a cultural practice as a financial one; it establishes best practices for cloud usage and then relies on everyone involved to take ownership and be accountable for the expenses.
+Instead of individual, separate procurement teams working in silos to identify and approve costs, FinOps unites cross-functional teams of business, finance and technology to better manage cloud vendors, rates and available discounts in a cloud environment.

 When coupled with reliable real-time data, this provides increased financial and operational control.